-You may be more vulnerable than the general population of certain microbial contaminants, like Cryptosporidium, in drinking water.
-Infants, some elderly, or immunocompromised persons such as those undergoing chemotherapy for cancer, those who have undergone organ transplants; those who are undergoing treatment with steroids; and people with HIV/AIDS or other immune system disorders can be particularly at risk from infections.
+You may be more vulnerable than the general population to certain microbial contaminants, like cryptosporidium, in drinking water.
+Infants, some elderly, or immunocompromised persons such as those undergoing chemotherapy for cancer, those who have undergoing organ transplants; those who are undergoing treatment with steroids; and people with HIV/AIDS or other immune system disorders can be particularly at risk from infections.
 You should seek advice about drinking water from your physician or health care provider.
-Additional guidelines on appropriate means to lessen the risk of infection by Cryptosporidium are available from the Safe Drinking Water Hotline at (800) 426-4791.
+Additional guidelines on appropriate means to lessen the risk of infection by cryptosporidium are available from the Safe Drinking Water Hotline at (800-426-4791).